Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Seasoning the eggs, however, has a lot of float.
 You can add salt to the raw egg mixture, while the eggs are cooking, and even after they’ve cooked.

+The importance of slack should not be understated.
 Calculating the float or slack of all activities in the project is crucial for better distribution of resources.

 Generally speaking, high float activities will be lower down the priority list, while those on the critical path (aka ‘zero float’ activities) will get prime attention.

 Rare is the project that goes according to plan.
 You will invariably have delays, scope changes, and client demands that will force you to hasten some activities and delay others.

 The Critical Path Method includes several measures to deal with such contingencies: